 3. Review the info that will be shared.

-• Before you can proceed, the app will ask you to authenticate.
+• Before you can proceed, Google Wallet will also ask you to authenticate.

 Tip: If you aren’t able to share your ID: